Vilnius University: History

-History by period

-Polish–Lithuanian Commonwealth
+The Foundation of Vilnius University

 In 1568, the Lithuanian nobility asked the Jesuits to create an institution of higher learning either in Vilnius or Kaunas.
 The following year Walerian Protasewicz, the bishop of Vilnius, purchased several buildings in the city center and established the Vilnian Academy (Almae Academia et Universitas Vilnensis Societatis Jesu).
 Initially, the academy had three divisions: humanities, philosophy, and theology.
 The curriculum at the college and later at the academy was taught in Latin.
 The first students were enrolled into the academy in 1570.
 A library at the college was established in the same year, and Sigismund II Augustus donated 2500 books to the new college.
 In its first year of existence the college enrolled 160 students.

-On April 1, 1579, Stefan Batory King of Poland and Grand Duke of Lithuania, upgraded the academy and granted it equal status with the Kraków Academy, creating the Alma Academia et Universitas Vilnensis Societatis Iesu.
-His edict was approved by Pope Gregory XIII's bull of October 30, 1579.
+Vilnius University was established on 1 April 1579, during the conflict between the Reformation and the Catholic Reformation.
+Stephan Bathory, the King of Poland and Grand Duke of Lithuania, granted a charter to create the Vilnius Academy.
+Later, on 30 October, Pope Gregory XIII issued a papal bull, officially recognizing Vilnius College as a university.
+The institution was formally named Academia et Universitas Vilnensis Societatis Iesu (Vilnius Academy and University of the Society of Jesus).
 The first rector of the academy was Piotr Skarga.
 He invited many scientists from various parts of Europe and expanded the library, with the sponsorship of many notable persons: Sigismund II Augustus, Bishop Walerian Protasewicz, and Kazimierz Lew Sapieha.
 Lithuanians at the time comprised about one third of the students (in 1586 there were circa 700 students), others were Germans, Poles, Swedes, and even Hungarians.

 In 1575, Duke Mikołaj Krzysztof Radziwiłł and Elżbieta Ogińska sponsored a printing house for the academy, one of the first in the region.
 The printing house issued books in Latin and Polish and the first surviving book in Lithuanian printed in the Grand Duchy of Lithuania was in 1595.
 It was Kathechismas, arba Mokslas kiekvienam krikščioniui privalus authored by Mikalojus Daukša.

+From its inception, Vilnius University held the authority to award Bachelor's, Master's, and Doctoral degrees.
+As a Jesuit institution, it was one of 23 such universities in Europe during the 16th to 18th centuries.
+However, in terms of its geographic and cultural reach, Vilnius University was unique.
+For two centuries, it stood as the easternmost university in Europe.
+In 1569, Jesuit Baltasarus Hostovinus, after visiting Lithuania, remarked, "No city in the North rivals Vilnius in reputation and livability.
+It is strategically located near Moscow, the Tatars, and Sweden, and is unmatched in its educational offerings, lacking any nearby universities or prominent schools with qualified Doctors or Masters to instruct."